moorepants/learn-multibody-dynamics/generalized-forces.rst

             me.cross(B.ang_vel_in(N), I_B_Bo).dot(B.ang_vel_in(N)))
    Ts_B

-Now the generalized inertia forces can be formed by projecting onto the partial
+Now the generalized inertia forces can be formed by projecting the inertia force and inertia torque onto the partial velocities:
-velocities:

 .. jupyter-execute::